SwarmDebugging/swarmdebugging.github.io/experiments/watchpoints/bugs/html-exporter-bug.md

 ```

 We then close the list: `writer stopOrderedList`.
-Similarly, the stack is popped and the popped element is closed in the HTML.
+Similarly, the stack is popped and the popped element is closed in the HTML:
 | |
 | :-------------: |
 | |